 Stranger in a Strange Land: Searching for the Love of Our Life in The Wrong Place

-We are all unique yet also very similar to others of a certain background.
+[Originally published on September 1st ,2009] We are all unique yet also very similar to others of a certain background.
 I see the world as a Gaudiya Vaishnava which distinguishes me from many people by my habits, desires, spiritual and religious practices, and in general my lifestyle.
 However, by introspection I must admit to sharing much in common with human beings termed in America as "Boomers" or those born around 1950 or so.
 Sometimes people pride themselves for their particular group, ignoring how each human being shares the same basic needs to maintain their body, mind, and emotions in often only slightly different ways and varying personalities and tastes.
-Its the nature of our material ego wants to convince us that we are very special in a positive or negative sense (specially gifted or flawed), and that the big world (or our small circle) should revolve around our needs, desires and mental constructs.
+The nature of our material ego is to try to convince us that we are very special in a positive or negative sense (specially gifted or flawed), and that the big world (or our small circle) should revolve around our needs, desires and mental constructs.

 The more knowledgeable and humble we are the more we realize how similar we are to others, and how small and insignificant we are in relationship to our community, city, state, country, planet and the infinite Universe.
 We are a tiny soul, thinking we are very big and important.
 And we want to hear stories, read books, or watch movies that inflate our sense of self importance and greatness.
 This is why so many books are written and movies made.